 gains the name thoroughbred, the first usage in the United States of

 February 5, 1778 - Friedrich von Steuben of the Prussian Army meets with the Continental Congress in York, Pennsylvania.
 They direct him to join General George Washington at the winter encampment at Valley Forge to drill the Continental Army into an effective fighting unit while the British retain control of Philadelphia, only twenty miles away.
 South Carolina also becomes the first state to ratify the Articles of Confederation.
 Pictured above, Von Steuben's training ground at Valley Forge today.

 February 6, 1778 - France signs the treaty of Amity and Commerce with the United States, officially recognizing the new nation, and sends Pierre L’Enfant to be captain of engineers at Valley Forge.
 Later, L’Enfant would be commissioned to design the capital city of the United States, Washington, D.C.

-December 28 - The first battle of Savannah, Georgia was lost to the British.
+December 29, 1778 - The first battle of Savannah, Georgia is lost to the British.

 surrendered by British troops under the command of British Lt.
 Governor

 Henry Hamilton.
 The militia under Lt.
 Colonel George Rogers Clark,

 bolsters the western claims in the American Revolution.

 June 1, 1779 - Although currently a successful American general, Benedict Arnold is court-marshaled for civil authority disputes.
 His sentence, however, was a light reprimand by General Washington.
 Mad about the court-marshal and the new American alliance with France, Arnold became a traitor against the